Skip to main content

 Immediate Action

 Upon discovering water damage in the home, you should take a few immediate steps to limit the damage.
 If possible, turn off the electricity, especially if the water level threatens to reach electrical outlets, and then unplug any electronic devices in the affected area.
 If you are dealing with a continuous flow of water, such as a burst pipe, turn off your water main valve.
-Contact an emergency plumbing services or a burst pipe remediation service immediately if water is spewing out of your control.
+Contact an emergency plumber or water damage expert immediately if water is spewing out of your control.

-Once you have done what you can to bring the problem to a halt, it is important to start documenting everything, as you will likely soon be working on a claim with your insurance provider.
-In addition, you may also need a claims adjuster from somewhere like Storm Insurance in Cooper City FL if the damage is significant.
+Once you have done what you can to bring the problem to a halt, it is important to start documenting everything, as you will likely soon be working on a claim with your insurance company if the damage is significant.
 Take photographs of all of the damaged areas at their worst and write down a timeline of the events and the steps that you took after you discovered the accident.

 Dry it Out!

-Depending on the extent of your water damage, getting rid of the standing water and drying everything out can be tedious, but it’s an important step that should not be rushed, so if you prefer letting professionals handle this then make sure you contacts an expert Emergency Flood Damage Restoration Company to get the job done.
+Depending on the extent of your water damage, getting rid of the standing water and drying everything out can be tedious, but it’s an important step that should not be rushed.
 In fact, improper drying-out methods can lead to even bigger problems later, like black mold.

 First, remove all wet furnishings from the home, as keeping them inside will only increase the time it takes for the water to dry out.
 If the water affected any carpet or rugs, pull them up and clean and disinfect them, allowing them to dry completely.
 It is possible that the carpet can be saved if handled early enough.
 If it happens to shrink, it might be able to be repurposed as an area rug.
 However, you will need new padding.
 You may not have to pull up the carpet at all if you contact a professional water extraction service right away.